CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Buses.md

 ## Turning points

-Sometimes busses need to turn around and travel back in the opposite direction.
+Sometimes buses need to turn around and travel back in the opposite direction.
 There's three ways they can do that:

-* At a junction that allows [](U-turns)
+* At a junction that allows [](U-Turns.md)
 * Driving round the block or a roundabout (going through several junctions)
 * At the end of a cul-de-sac (dead-end road)